exercism/tcl/exercises/practice/hangman/.docs/instructions.append.md

 # New approach to the exercise

-Please ignore the part regarding FRP library, a third party library is not required for this exercise.
-This exercise focuses on event-oriented programming using callbacks and Tcl's event loop.
+Please ignore the part regarding an FRP library, a third party library is not required for this exercise.
+This exercise focuses on event-driven programming using callbacks and Tcl's event loop.

 You are required to construct a TCP server and a domain-specific protocol.